Minangkabau culture: History

 Minangkabau culture was originally characterized by animist and Buddhist cultures.
-Then since the arrival of Islamic reformers from the Middle East at the end of the 15th century.
-Minangkabau customs and culture that were not in accordance with Islamic law were abolished.
+Then since the arrival of Islamic reformers from the Middle East at the end of the 15th century, Minangkabau customs and culture that were not in accordance with Islamic law were abolished.
 The scholars, spearheaded by Haji Piobang, Haji Miskin, and Haji Sumanik, urged the Indigenous People to change the view of Minang culture that previously had a lot of orientation towards animism and Buddhist culture, to be oriented to Islamic law.
 The culture of fighting for chickens, fighting buffaloes, gambling, drinking tuak, is forbidden in traditional parties of the Minang community.

 Cultural reforms in Minangkabau took place after the Padri War which ended in 1837.
 This was marked by the agreement on Marapalam Hill between religious scholars, traditional leaders, and cadiak pandai (ingenious clever).
 They agreed to base Minang cultural customs on Islamic law.
 The agreement was stated in an adage which reads: Adat basandi syarak, syarak basandi Kitabullah.
 Syarak mangato adat mamakai (adat according to the Sharia).
 Since cultural reform in the mid-19th century, the pattern of education and human development in Minangkabau is based on Islamic values.
 So since then, every village or jorong in Minangkabau has a mosque.
 Minangkabau youth who have grown up are obliged to sleep in the Surau.
-In Surau, besides learning the Koran, they also forged physical training in the form of Silat.
+In Surau, besides learning the Koran, they also undergo physical training in the form of Silat.